csvpath/csvpath/README.md

 CsvPath defines a declarative syntax for inspecting and validating CSV and Excel files, and other tabular data.

-CsvPath's goal is to make it easy to setup a Collect, Store, Validate-pattern flat-file landing zone that:
+CsvPath's goal is to make it easy to setup a Collect, Store, Validate Pattern flat-file landing zone that:
 - Analyzes the content and structure of flat files
 - Validates that files match expectations
 - Reports on content validity